sparkyb/pype/readme.txt

 Expandable/collapseable/foldable code:
-Since the beginning, there have been expandable and collapseale scopes thanks to wxStyledTxtCtrl.
+Since the beginning, there have been expandable and collapseable scopes thanks to wxStyledTxtCtrl.
 How to use them...
 Given the below...
 - class nada: